 |My Time||2 hr 30 min|

-A nice wooded walk with a babbling brook and the sounds of running water while you climb the hillside.
+The Chavez and Beaver Brook loop is a nice wooded walk with a babbling brook and the sounds of running water while you climb the hillside.

 This loop gives you some options but either direction you start on will head downhill for a long time.
 It actually is a really nice way to start a hike with a downhill.
 After about the first mile I was filled with that feeling of dread.
 What goes down, must come back up!
 I started walking slower down the hill to delay the inevitable but the return is every bit of a thousand foot climb back up the hill in about 2 miles.

 After a short walk from the parking lot you will come to an option to take either the Beaver Brook (west, left) or the Chavez (east, right) trails.
 I decided to go with the Beaver Brook as it looked like the longer trail to start with.

 It is a nice long (about 2.5 miles) walk through some moderate woods.
 The trail is really easy to follow and well defined.
 It is mostly dirt path until you get close to the bottom near the brook.
 This portion of the trail is completely shaded and stayed nice and cool on a mid 80 degree day.

 You can definitely hear the brook before you can see it.
 For about the last half mile of the west loop you start to hear the running water.
 When you get closer to the water the trail flattens out and turns more rocky.

 You will have the water next to you for about a mile, which is really nice.
 On a fall day the water level was really low but there were some small water falls which made it really nice.
 You will also have to cross over the water a couple times but it was really easy with the water down low.